gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 ### Deploying a project page

 You can deploy sites on GitHub Pages with or without a custom domain.
-If you choose to use the default setup (without a custom domain), you will need to setup your site with [path prefixing](/docs/path-prefix/).
+If you choose to use the default setup (without a custom domain), or if you create a project site, you will need to setup your site with [path prefixing](/docs/path-prefix/).

+On Github, you get one site per GitHub account and organization, and unlimited project sites.
+So it is most likely you will be creating a project site.
+If you do not have an existing repository on Github that you plan to use, take the time now to create a new repository on Github.

 ### Use the NPM package `gh-pages` for deploying